RolandsKundzins/cv-generator-node-next/README.md

     docker compose up --build -v # start docker compose docker compose exec node_backend pnpm run test # run tests on the container (might conflict with though - review this later)
   ```
+- This runs in watch mode, so any changes you make in the code will automatically update the test results.
+- You could use `docker.compose.autotest.yml`, but that doesn't feature watch mode, so you would have to rebuild and re-up the container each time.

 ## ESLint